Lunazera/VNyan-BrainflowVTuber/README.md

 - Import the Pendulum Chain `.vnchain` files or node graph files for whichever setup you chose
 - Set the AvatarObject fields in the pendulum chains to your corresponding bones on your avatar

 That's it!
 If the connection is found and working, VNyan is now receiving all the incoming OSC parameters from Brainflows!
 You can check for these using the Monitor window.

-Below is an example of what the chain will look like in VNyan.
+### Pendulum Chain Example
+Below is an example of what one of the imported Pendulum Chain's will look like.
+The outlined Avatar GameObject field is where you will enter the name of the Bone you want to be animated by the chain.
+You can press the magnifying glass icon to the right of this field to reveal a search window to help find this.
 ![Example screenshot of an imported pendulum chain in VNyan, with the field to enter your desired avatar's bone](https://github.com/Lunazera/VNyan-BrainflowVTuber/blob/42154f672107bac5aa983b51d4fd2e28cc7b1dc6/PendulumChainExample.png)

 ### Brainflow Parameters
 You can find more info about all the incoming parameters [here on the Brainflows github](https://github.com/ChilloutCharles/BrainFlowsIntoVRChat?tab=readme-ov-file#parameter-descriptions).
 Parameters will be accessible in VNyan as their OSC address name.
+You will be able to see all the incoming parameters in the Monitor window (if you left-click on any parameter name it will be copied into your clipboard).
 Below are a few examples of these parameters:
 - `BFI/NeuroFB/FocusLeft`
 - `BFI/NeuroFB/FocusRight`
 - `BFI/NeuroFB/FocusAvg`